 Go for it!

-Get in touch with that little boy or little girl and colour your face off.
+Get in touch with that little boy or little girl and colour to your hearts content.

 As a therapist, I have a box of crayons in my office.
 Paints and felt markers will also do the trick.